Deen0X/DNXDOScript/README.md

 There are some software or games that can´t run with low ram resources, such Yuzu, that need near to 4 or 5GB of virtual memory to run.
 If the case, then set manually the virual memory on the system, to allow these programs to run.

+# Whats new (starting from 2.1.8)

+- I convert the option "Create restore point" as a script.
+Starting from 2.1.8 this script is disabled.
+If you want to create a restore point, you must move from "Disabled" to "Enabled" Folder, and ensure that the name of the script will be at the top of the list (alphabetic ordered).
+This way, the script will launch before any other in the directory.

 Hope you found useful this script.